Parado-xy/SonicPages/README.md

 - **Page Navigation**: Control the page flow using "Previous," "Next," and "Auto Flip" options.
 - **Playback Controls**: Start, pause, stop, and resume audio playback easily.
 - **Error Handling**: Provides clear error alerts if a file is invalid or any issues arise.
+- **Offline Capabilities**: Works completely offline after being installed as a PWA via the web.

 ## Tech Stack